-- the substrate of the metasystem is 'the relation in the frame of the primary system, based on the given existential triad', - the property of the metasystem is the relation-control-information, concretely 'the principle of sufficiency of the existential triad for the creation of the state 'being' of the primary system', i.e. STM.
-9, - the relation of the metasystem is interaction between the substrate of the metasystem and the property of the metasystem (i.e. between the 'principle of sufficiency' and the 'relation/interaction' in the frame of the primary system), and - the system-constituting concept of the metasystem is 'sufficiency of the given existential triad for the creation of the state 'being' of the primary system, based on this existential triad'.
+- the substrate of the metasystem is 'the relation in the frame of the primary system, based on the given existential triad',

+- the property of the metasystem is the relation-control-information, concretely - 'the principle of sufficiency of the existential triad for the creation of the state 'being' of the primary system', i.e. STM.
+9,

+- the relation of the metasystem is interaction between the substrate of the metasystem and the property of the metasystem (i.e. between the 'principle of sufficiency' and the 'relation/interaction' in the frame of the primary system), and

-16 the dyad {property, relation} has different names: A. Uemov [2] calls it 'structural factor', N. Luhmann [8] -
+16 the dyad {property, relation} has different names: A. Uemov [2] calls it 'structural factor', N. Luhmann [8] - 'form'.

-17 probabilistic, indeterministic 18 synonymously: interaction-control-information
+17 probabilistic, indeterministic

+18 synonymously: interaction-control-information